 Ghent is the third-largest city in Belgium, famous for its canals, mediaeval architecture and market squares.
 The city is a popular spot for locals and tourists alike, especially on warm Summer days.
 If you are travelling to Belgium, Ghent needs to be a part of your itinerary!

-In this article you will find some of our favourite things to do in Ghent as well as practical information that you should know before visiting this Belgian city.
+In this article, we share some of our favourite things to do in Ghent and provide practical information that you should know before visiting this Belgian city.

 Some Practical Information About Ghent